dynnamitt/denorm-etl.rs/README.md

 ## Usecase

-Making plaintext versions for ML inference jobs inside AWS Lambda.
+Making plaintext versions before ML inference jobs inside AWS Lambda.
+Can be a [During ingestion Lambda](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-data-source-customize-ingestion.html#kb-data-source-customize-lambda) once the handler-code is in place.

 Outside of scope; generation of embeddings and put/query in VectorDB